 Air Quality Construction of both the proposed Project and the Reduced Project Alternative would result in emissions of criteria air pollutants that would exceed SCAQMD significance thresholds and air pollutant concentrations that exceed local, state and national ambient air quality standards (AQ-1, AQ-2); since mitigation measures would not reduce those emissions below the thresholds, they would remain significant and unavoidable.
-Operation of the No Project Alternative would result in emissions that would exceed an AQMD threshold of significance (AQ-3), and because no mitigation can be imposed, the impact would remain significant and unavoidable.
-Operation of the proposed Project and both alternatives would cause exceedances of one or more of the SCAQMD ambient thresholds for NO2, PM10, and PM2.5, and the NAAQS for NO2 (AQ-4).
+Operation of the proposed Project and alternatives would cause exceedances of one or more of the SCAQMD ambient thresholds for NO2, PM10, and PM{2.5}, and the NAAQS for NO2 (AQ-4).
 Mitigation measures applied to the proposed Project and the Reduced Project Alternative would not reduce the impacts below the thresholds, and no mitigation can be applied to the No Project Alternative.
 Accordingly, impacts after mitigation would remain significant and unavoidable.
-Operation of the No Project Alternative would expose receptors to significant levels of TACs (AQ-7).
-Because no mitigation can be applied to the No Project Alternative, impacts would remain significant and unavoidable.
-Finally, the No Project Alternative would conflict with implementation of regional plans for reducing air emissions in the SCAB by promoting more efficient movement of goods
+The No Project Alternative would not be consistent with regional and local air quality plans and policies, which would constitute a significant impact that cannot be mitigated (AQ-8).